Valley Music Theater: Demise

 JPI Development of Texas demolished the Valley Music Theater building in 2007, and planned to erect 350 condominiums on the 8.3-acre site.
 In April 2009, JPI defaulted on its loan of $41.8 million and the property was seized by Bank of America.
 The current owner is John Stanek of The Jefferson Project who has received preliminary approval May 27, 2011 for a mixed-use development consisting of retail shops and a maximum of 340 dwelling units.
 The project began in 2012, and remained under construction in 2013.

-As-of early 2014, the site at 20600 Ventura Blvd. consists of an apartment complex and live + work lofts called "The Boulevard" that had a planned opening date of Spring 2014.
+In 2014, the site at 20600 Ventura Blvd. became The Boulevard Apartment Homes.